Isoroku Yamamoto: Battle of Midway, June 1942

 With his air power destroyed and his forces not yet concentrated for a fleet battle, Yamamoto maneuvered his remaining forces, still strong on paper, to trap the American forces.
 He was unable to do so because his initial dispositions had placed his surface combatants too far from Midway, and because Admiral Raymond Spruance prudently withdrew to the east to further defend Midway Island, believing (based on a mistaken submarine report) the Japanese still intended to invade.
 Not knowing several battleships, including the powerful Yamato, were in the Japanese order of battle, he did not comprehend the severe risk of a night surface battle, in which his carriers and cruisers would be at a disadvantage.
 However, his move to the east avoided that possibility.
 Correctly perceiving he had lost and could not bring surface forces into action, Yamamoto withdrew.
 The defeat marked the high tide of Japanese expansion.

 Yamamoto's plan has been the subject of much criticism.
 Some historians state it violated the principle of concentration of force and was overly complex.
 Others point to similarly complex Allied operations, such as Operation MB8, that were successful, and note the extent to which the American intelligence coup derailed the operation before it began.
-Had Yamamoto's dispositions not denied Nagumo adequate pre-attack reconnaissance assets, both the American cryptanalytic success and the unexpected appearance of the American carriers would have been irrelevant.
+Had Yamamoto's dispositions not denied Nagumo adequate pre-attack reconnaissance assets, both the American cryptanalytic success and the unexpected appearance of the American carriers could have been irrelevant.

 Actions after Midway

 The Battle of Midway checked Japanese momentum, but the Japanese Navy was still a powerful force, capable of regaining the initiative.
-It planned to resume the thrust with Operation FS, aimed at eventually taking Samoa and Fiji to cut the American lifeline to Australia.
+It planned to resume the thrust with Operation FS, aimed at eventually taking Fiji and Samoa to cut the American lifeline to Australia.

 Yamamoto remained as commander-in-chief, retained at least partly to avoid diminishing the morale of the Combined Fleet.
 However, he had lost face as a result of the Midway defeat, and the Naval General Staff were disinclined to indulge in further gambles.
 This reduced Yamamoto to pursuing the classic defensive "decisive battle strategy" he had attempted to avoid.

 Yamamoto committed Combined Fleet units to a series of small attrition actions across the south and central Pacific that stung the Americans, but in return suffered losses he could ill afford.
 Three major efforts to beat the Americans moving on Guadalcanal precipitated a pair of carrier battles that Yamamoto commanded personally: the Battles of the Eastern Solomons and Santa Cruz Islands in September and October, respectively, and finally a pair of wild surface engagements in November, all timed to coincide with Japanese Army pushes.
 The effort was wasted when the Army could not hold up its end of the operation.
 Yamamoto's naval forces won a few victories and inflicted considerable losses and damage to the American fleet in several battles around Guadalcanal which included the Battles of Savo Island, Cape Esperance, and Tassafaronga, but he could never draw the United States into a decisive fleet action.
 As a result, Japanese naval strength declined.